 Social media channels come and go but email will live on after we are gone.
 If your business hasn’t allocated a marketing budget to email marketing, your business is missing out on significant growth opportunities.
 Unlike SMS, email marketing has significant advantages.

-As our team of engineers and experts collaborated with our dispensary partners to design and develop our latest email marketing technology, we put together a guide on email marketing best practices for both beginners and email marketing pros.
+As our team of engineers and experts collaborated with our partners to design and develop our latest email marketing technology, we put together a guide on email marketing best practices for both beginners and email marketing pros.
 If you’re not sure where to start or are interested in brushing up on what you already know, this guide is for you.
-Whether your business is an online cannabis medical dispensary or a dispensary focused on adult-use, email marketing can be used to increase customer trust and revenue.
+If your business is an online highly regulated market, email marketing can be used to increase customer trust and revenue.

 Email marketing is older than social media marketing.
 While consumers may choose which social media platforms suit their lifestyle, email is used by virtually everyone.
 It’s true.
 Email is needed to log into social media platforms, book airline reservations, and so much more.
 With email playing a crucial role in the lives of consumers, it’s important to define how crucial your business is to your contacts.